 Pros:

-- Warm and comfortable in very cold environments; they can also be worn year-round
+- Warm and comfortable for general cold weather wear (though definitely not for extreme cold); they can also be worn year-round

 - They look and feel good thanks (in part) to the smooth and soft lining